 Click photo to download.
 Photo by Brianna Park.

 PETER S. SHIN (b.
-1991) is a composer whose music explores issues of national belonging, language, and the co-opting and intermingling of disparate musical vernaculars, all in effort of navigating the liminality between the two halves of his second-generation Korean-American identity.
+1991) is a composer whose music navigates issues of national belonging, the co-opting and intermingling of disparate musical vernaculars, and the liminality between the two halves of his second-generation Korean-American identity.

 Connect with meEmail: email@example.com